sinaa07/SentiMark_StockCompanySentiment/README.md

 ## SentiMark - Stock Company Sentiment Analysis 💹📰
 ![Dashboard Screenshot](./docs/dashboard.png)
-End-to-end dashboard that pairs a FastAPI backend, FinBERT sentiment pipeline, and a Next.js frontend to surface real-time financial news sentiment for NSE-listed companies.
+The SentiMark Dashboard is an AI-powered web application designed to provide support to investors and traders to analyze financial news sentiment for NSE (National Stock Exchange) listed companies.

+---

 ## Tech Stack ⚙️